tahira-h/stock-analysis/README.md

 Advantages of Refactoring Code

-The advantages of refactoring code are that the data is already presented for the analyst to present to Steve.
+The advantages of refactoring code are that the data is already prepared for the analyst to present to Steve.
 Refactored data allows the analyst to loop through all of the data presented at a faster pace.
 The stock market data is provided to Steve under one minute.

 Disadvantages of Refactoring Code

 Disadvantages of refactoring code is editing the original code.
 If the edited code is improperly written to loop through the data to present at a faster pace.
-The data could run slowly or not running at all due to errors.
+The data could run slowly or not run at all due to errors.
 In addition, once the code is running at a faster pace, the times may differ each time.
+For instance, code may run at 0.1 seconds the first time, and run at 0.213 seconds the second time.

 Pros Applying to Refactoring the Original VBA Script